cbobed/PartMining/README.md

 ## Citation

-Not yet published, submitted for ACM SIGMOD/PODS Conference (2024), 2024.
+Not yet published, submitted for ACM SIGMOD/PODS Conference, 2024.